tracim/tracim/backend/README.md

     docker run -d -p 9000:9000 -e MINIO_ACCESS_KEY=minioadmin -e MINIO_SECRET_KEY=minioadmin minio/minio server /data

-please note that syntax is similar to minio command line, "minio server /data" will start the minio server and use /data dir (in our case, it's the /data of the docker).
+please note that syntax is similar to minio command line, "minio server /data" will start the minio server and use /data dir (in our case, it's the /data of the docker and his content will be deleted after stopped the docker as we do not create a docker volume), see minio documentation for more info: https://docs.min.io/docs/minio-docker-quickstart-guide.html .

 Create default test_storage_dir folder tree to make test work properly out of the box: